Generic Name: levofloxacin (LEE-voe-FLOX-a-sin)

 Treating corneal ulcers caused by bacteria sensitive to levofloxacin drops.
 It may also be used for other conditions as determined by your doctor.

-Levofloxacin drops is a fluoroquinolone eye drop.
+Levofloxacin drops are a fluoroquinolone eye drop.
 It works by blocking bacteria from reproducing in the eye.

 Do NOT use levofloxacin drops if: